10% cashback through March 24

 About the wine:

-Lovely nose with clear notes of herbs and sap with fresh red fruit underneath.
-Smoky, ashy herbal notes come through on the palate, balancing well with sweet redcurrant and cherry fruit.
-A good sensation of freshness and a striking, structured finish.
+A lovely nose with bright notes of herbs and sap, underpinned by fresh red fruit.
+Smoky, ashy herbal notes come through on the palate and balance nicely with the sweet fruit of redcurrant and cherry.
+A refreshing mouthfeel and a striking, structured finish.
 Impressive.

 Customer rating